 What Is a Timestamp?

 A timestamp is a value that generally includes year, month, day, hour, minute and second and time zone.
 Timestamps can show up in quite a few formats.
 But, in each case, they are recording the specific time that something happened in a digital device.
-The key is that what you see is actually, just a formatted value, not the actual value itself.
+The key is that what you see is actually, just a formatted value, not the original value itself.

 You may see a T or a Z in a timestamp.
 The T separates the date from the hours.
 The Z stands for Zulu or UTC time zone at 0° longitude.
 It’s the current version of “Greenwich Mean Time”.
 Times in other places are calculated with an “offset”.
 The offset for Mountain Time (MT) is -7 hours.
+The -7 is a good clue that, not only can you pull a timestamp apart, you can do math on a timestamp or a part of a timestamp.

 Where Does a Timestamp Come from?